VoiNetwork/voi-swarm/docs/migrating.md

 === "Installing on same server"

-    During the installation, the setup will detect existing D13 based setups on the same host and offer migration automatically.
+    During the installation, the setup will detect existing Voi and Algorand based setups on the same host and offer migration automatically.

     If you want to migrate manually after installation run this command:

     ```bash
-    ~/voi/bin/migrate-from-d13-setup
+    ~/voi/bin/migrate-from-host-setup
     ```

     This command will do the following steps for you:

     1. Duplicate telemetry settings, including existing telemetry name and GUID, without affecting rewards.
-    2. Stop the host-based Voi service
+    2. Stop the host-based Voi and Algorand services
+    3. Remove the Algorand debian package, to avoid conficts with the Voi Swarm setup
     3. Restart Voi Swarm

 === "Installing on a new server"